Getting the most out of your team

 Saïd at Oxford University, Prof. Tim Cullen: Advanced Negotiation Techniques

-Insead, Prof. Derek Deasy: Leading under pressure
+Insead, Prof. Andreas Bernhardt: The Leader as Coach / Leading under pressure

-Deadline for application is April 26 (limited number of participants).
+Deadline for application is October 29 (limited number of participants).
 For rates go to the register page

 A certificate signed by each Professor you attended is awarded.